-The Julia VS Code extension makes it easy to compile a custom sysimage for your Julia environments.
-The extension will also automatically use sysimages for the current environment when it starts a new Julia REPL in VS Code.
+The Julia VS Code extension enables you to compile a custom sysimage for your Julia environments.
+The extension automatically uses sysimages for the current environment when it starts a new Julia REPL in VS Code.

 Custom sysimages can significantly reduce load times for packages.

 The Julia extension adds a build task for custom sysimages to the Visual Studio Code task system.
-To run this build task, select the command
+To run the build task, select the command

 Tasks: Run Build Task and then select

 The build task creates a sysimage that includes all packages in the current Julia environment.
 This sysimage is saved in the same folder where the

 Manifest.toml of the current Julia environment are stored.
 The name of the sysimage file will be